Piano Sonata No. 2 (Beethoven): III. Scherzo: Allegretto

 A short and graceful movement that is in many respects similar to a minuet.
 This is the first instance in his 32 numbered sonatas in which the term "Scherzo" is used.
 The A minor trio section adds contrast to the cheerful opening material of this movement.
 Unusually, there is a second melody (not in the trio) in the remote key of G♯ minor.

 IV.
 Rondo: Grazioso

 A beautiful and lyrical rondo.
 The arpeggio that opens the repeated material becomes more elaborate at each entrance.
 The form of this rondo is A1–B1–A2–C–A3–B2–A4–Coda.
 The C section, in the parallel minor A minor, is rather agitated and stormy in comparison to the rest of the work, and is representative of the so-called "Sturm und Drang" style.
 A simple but elegant V7–I perfect cadence closes the entire work in the lower register, played piano.

-A typical performance lasts about 22 minutes.